semantic-flow/sflo/documentation/task.2025-11-27-createNode.md

      - `provenanceInput?: ProvenanceBundleInput` (see below)
    - In this task:
      - If `referenceDatasetPath` is provided:
-       - Copy or normalize it into `_reference-flow/v1/…` (no unpack, no de-basing logic yet).
+       - Copy or normalize it into `_ref/_working/` (no unpack, no de-basing logic yet).
      - If `payloadDatasetPath` is provided:
-       - Copy or normalize it into `_payload-flow/v1/…` (no de-basing, no unpack).
+       - Copy or normalize it into `_payload/_working/` (no de-basing, no unpack).
      - Config files:
-       - If provided, copy/normalize into `_config-operational-flow/v1/…` and/or `_config-inheritable-flow/v1/…`.
+       - If provided, copy/normalize into `_cfg-op/_working/` and/or `_cfg-inh/_working/`.
+     - in all cases, the target filename in general will be "node slug" + "flow slug" + ".jsonld".
+       - the flow slugs are defined in ../ontology/semantic-flow/
+       - the node slug can be defined in operationalConfig.
+If it's not, then just use the folder name as the slug.
+     -
    - **No de-basing or unpacking** in this task:
      - Imported payload/reference/config are treated as already “good enough” or mesh-native.
      - Debasing and unpacking are separate follow-up tasks.